Chatuchak Weekend Market

 Common Mistakes & Scams to Avoid

-- **Going on a weekday expecting the full market.** Chatuchak is a weekend market.
-Monday-Thursday the compound holds a small plant and pot market only.
-Friday is wholesale night.
+- Going on a weekday expecting the full market.
+Chatuchak is a weekend market.
+Wednesday-Thursday a small plant and pot market runs; Friday is wholesale night; Monday-Tuesday the compound is closed.
 Saturday-Sunday is the full 15,000-stall market.

 - Arriving at 14:00 on a 34-degree day.
 By early afternoon the interior alleys are oppressively hot.
 Go at 09:00 opening, or arrive after 16:00 when the sun is low.